-Read how the voice of our stakeholders are heard by the Board on page 68.
+Read how the voice of our stakeholders are heard by

 Working in partnership

 We play an important role providing a vital service for our communities through the people we employ and the taxes we pay.
 We place great importance on partnership, adopting a collaborative approach with governments, local communities and strategic partners; developing and running services that create long term value for all of us.